-Condition: Actual expenditures exceeded the legally adopted budget at the department level, particularly as it relates to the debt service in the public safety department.
+Condition: Actual expenditures exceeded the legally adopted budget at the department level, particularly as it relates to the public safety department.

 Effect: Fiscal control and accountability over departmental expenditures may be jeopardized.

 Cause: Payments were made on a capital lease for the purchase of a new police vehicle, but those payments were not budgeted for the fiscal year.